 We will normally authorise up to 5 days of absence if we have been informed as to why the student is off, anything beyond this may result in letters being sent home and absences being classed as unauthorised.
 We ask for parents and carers to make daily contact to inform us of absences via your child's House.
 In certain medical cases some continued absences will be authorised.

 Informing us of absence due to illness does not automatically guarantee it will be authorised, this will be determined by the school depending on the student’s current attendance levels and whether medical evidence has been provided.
 We do not require letters from a GP, any medication packaging or an appointment card would be enough.

 If your child receives unauthorised absences, a Penalty Notice warning letter may be sent.
 This will state how many unauthorised absences there are.
 If a student has 10 unauthorised absences (5 days) during any 100 possible school sessions or 50 school days – these do not need to be consecutive, a penalty notice letter will be sent explaining a fine may be issued.

 No holidays are authorised.
 We do expect to be informed if parents and carers have booked a holiday.
 Penalty notices will be issued if a student takes an unauthorised holiday.
 If there are exceptional circumstances with regard to a request for leave of absence this is to be made in writing to the Head of House with 3 weeks notice.
-This will be discussed with the Deputy Headteacher/Headteacher who may authorise the absence, but this is very rare.
+This will be discussed with the Deputy Headteacher/Headteacher who may authorise the absence due to extreme circumstances, however this is very rare.